carly-kins/Patternlab-Setup/README.md

   </a>
 </p>

-> A experimental setup of Patternlab using grunt.js to autautomate final build.
+> A experimental setup of Patternlab using grunt.js to automate final build.

 ## Install